-KEF has designed some good speakers over the years, with particular attention on simplicity and durability.
+KEF has designed some good speakers over the years, with particular attention to simplicity and durability.

-Today, they emphasize stunning designs with compact packages that are ideal or your interior space.
+Today, they emphasize stunning designs with compact packages that are ideal for your interior space.

 Simply beautiful.
 Yet, it’s quite minimal but impressive and creatively designed.